 To ensure that the MVAS unit is relocated and/or the battery is changed in a manner which reduces the risk of accident to the minimum and ensures that a recognised procedure is in force.
-There will ALWAYS be TWO operatives present when the MVAS unit is moved and/or the battery is changed.

-For this procedure, one is deemed the Lead Operative and the other is the Operative.
-The overall responsibility for the moving and relocation of the MVAS unit and/or changing the battery is that of the Lead Operator thus all decisions during the operation will be made by the Lead Operative.
+The overall responsibility for the moving and relocation of the MVAS unit and/or changing the battery is that of the Operator thus all decisions during the operation will be made by the Operative.

 The parish council owns two MVAS units.
-Each MVAS unit should be moved, and the battery changed approximately every 4-6 weeks or when the battery is no longer operational.
+Each MVAS unit should be moved, and the battery changed approximately every 6-8 weeks or when the battery is no longer operational.
 The Highways Authority does not permit MVAS to be retained in the same location.
 There are four approved locations in the parish (Cheddington Road, Marsworth Road, Vicarage Road and Westfield Road), and the MVAS units should rotate equally around them.